becarioprecario/INLAMCMC_spatial_examples/SAC_example/README.md

 Files should be run in the order listed above.
 Also, `INLA-MH-SAC.R` has been set with a lower number of iterations to run INLA within MCMC than the ones used to produce the results in the paper.
-See
+See comments in `INLA-MH-SAC.R` for details.

 References: